ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/tabbed-navigation.md

 In this lab you will:

 - Scaffold additional application pages
-- Create a component to protect authenticated routes
 - Create a tab-based navigation component and add it to your application
 - Rework the routing so the pages draw in the router outlet for the tabs